microcks/microcks.io/content/documentation/installing/docker-compose.md

 Creating microcks-async-minion    ... done
 ```

+You may want to check our [blog post](../../../blog/async-features-with-docker-compose) for a detailed walkthrough on starting Async features on docker-compose.

 If you're feeling lucky regarding your machine, you can even add the [Kafdrop](https://github.com/obsidiandynamics/kafdrop) utility to visualize and troubleshoot Kafka messages with this command:

    ```sh